Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Kubernetes.md

 ## Operator

+### Extra prerequisites for Operator
+You will need certain RBAC permission in the Kubernetes cluster to make Operator to work.
+1. Permission to create CRD (Custom Resource Definition);
+2. Permission to create ServiceAccount, ClusterRole, and ClusterRoleBinding for the operator pods;
+3. Permission to create namespace that the operator will be in.

 ### Deploy Alluxio Kubernetes Operator
 We use the Helm Chart for Alluxio K8s Operator for deploying.
 Following the steps below to deploy Alluxio Operator: